SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 For the workflow to function properly, it must be granted full control on the site.
 The following procedure grants full control permission to the workflow.

 > [!IMPORTANT]
-> The procedure must be completed by a **Site Collection Administrator**.
+> The procedure must be completed by a **Site owner**.
 The workflow must already be published to the SharePoint site.

 ### To grant full control permission to a workflow